software-mansion/react-native-reanimated/packages/docs-reanimated/blog/slider.md

 <CollapsibleCode src={SliderSrc} showLines={[40,50]}/>

-Leveraging animated props lets us run it on UI thread instead of JS thread.
+Leveraging animated props allows us to run them on the UI thread instead of the JS thread.
+To prevent unnecessary re-renders when the text displaying the current width of the box changes, we used the `useAnimatedProps` hook.

-We used `useAnimatedProps` hook to avoid unneccessary re-renders when **text** with current width of the box is changing.
+Additionally, we opted for **TextInput** instead of **Text** because **TextInput** has a `value` property that can be animated, whereas **Text** only has children.

-It also helped us animate `TextInput` using [shared values](fundamentals/glossary#shared-value).
+This approach also enabled us to animate **TextInput** using [shared values](fundamentals/glossary#shared-value).

 <samp id="Slider">Slider</samp>